 Lenders know you have other debt to pay besides your mortgage payment.
 In general, they want to see your total household debt — including your mortgage payment and other loan payments — add up to no more than 36 percent of your gross monthly income.
 This is also known as your “back-end” ratio or debt-to-income (DTI) ratio.

-Figuring your DTI ratio isn’t challenging: Simply add up all of your monthly bills, including your rent or mortgage payment, student loans, car notes and minimum credit card payments.
+Figuring your DTI ratio isn’t challenging: Simply add up all of your monthly bills, including your housing payment, student loans, car notes and minimum credit card payments.
 If you pay alimony or child support, include that too.
 Then, divide the sum by your gross monthly income.
 You can also use Bankrate’s debt-to-income ratio calculator.

 Most lenders look for the DTI ratio to be below 36 percent, but if yours is higher, it doesn’t necessarily mean you won’t be able to get a mortgage.
 Government-backed loans have their own DTI ratio limits, and some conventional mortgage lenders might approve you, though they’ll charge you more to offset their risk.